 The beauty of Greece doesn’t need any introduction.
 The Greek gods have designed their country with utter perfection.
 There are many tourist places to visit in in Greece that are simply awe-inspiring.
-There are beautiful landscapes and sceneries will leave you spellbound, delicacies and beverages will gladden your foodie soul, and locals who will enchant you with their stories and local folklore.
+There are beautiful landscapes and sceneries which will leave you spellbound, delicacies and beverages will gladden your foodie soul, and locals who will enchant you with their stories and local folklore.
+From the architecture to the locals, Greece will make your vacation extraordinary for sure!

 Here are a few of the many mesmerizing places to visit in Greece that must be on your itinerary when you’re booking Europe tour packages.
 Have a look before you plan your amazing vacay.

 Athens showed its jazzy side to the world after the 2004 Olympics.
 Now the ancient city of Athens is recognized by its modern subways, spotless streets, well-manicured parks, remarkable freeways, and ultra-warm people.
 The extraordinary melting pot of mythology and modernism, it is a city that boasts of stunning modern architecture as well as striking historical monuments.
-From the pillars of the Acropolis to the Temple of Zeus, Athens offers a lot to explore for tourists.
+From the pillars of the Acropolis to the Temple of Zeus, places to visit in Athens, Greece are many in number.

 Don’t miss: Beautiful flowers at National Gardens, precious artifacts at New Acropolis Museum, the stunning views from Mount Lycabettus, colossal ruins at the Temple of Olympian Zeus, the ancient Greek temple of Erechtheum, hills of the Ancient Agora, historical neighborhoods of Plaka, the well-preserved Temple of Hephaestus, prehistoric antiques at National Archaeological Museum, and Goddess Athena’s famed temple of Parthenon